smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 ## Multiple consumers with an external subscription owner

-In this example, the an external account manages the subscription for multiple consumers.
+In this example, an external account manages the subscription for multiple consumers.
 Set up this configuration using the following process:

 1. Create a subscription with `createSubscription()`.
-Make a note of the subscriptionId emitted in the `SubscriptionCreated` log. <!--TODO: metamask screen shots-->
+Make a note of the subscriptionId emitted in the `SubscriptionCreated` log.
-1. Deploy your applications which accept a subscription ID like `VRFExternalSubOwnerExample.requestRandomWords` does and record all their addresses.
+1. Deploy your applications which accept a subscription ID like `VRFExternalSubOwnerExample.requestRandomWords` does and record all their addresses. <!--TODO: Clarify this sentence -->
-1. Register all the applications `addConsumer(uint64 subId, address consumer)` . <!--TODO: metamask screen shots-->
+1. Register all the applications `addConsumer(uint64 subId, address consumer)` . <!--TODO: Clarify this sentence -->
 1. Fund the subscription with `LINKTOKEN.transferAndCall(address(COORDINATOR), amount, abi.encode(subId));`

 <div class="remix-callout">